- Course Modality Definitions

 Academic Requirements Report

 Stay on top of your academic progress through the Academic Requirements Report.
 The Academic Requirements report will show you a list of all the classes you have completed and the classes that you still need to complete to earn your degree.
-You can access the report by clicking here.
+See the Advising page for help accessing your report.

 CLEP Deadline for Graduating Students